GPU-to-Grid: Voltage Regulation via GPU Utilization Control: Conclusion

 \section{Conclusion}

-This paper demonstrates the potential of GPU batch size control for distribution-level voltage regulation using real GPU measurement data from LLM inference workloads, showing that batch size is an effective and fast-acting control knob for grid support.
-Building on this insight, we propose an OFO framework that balances the requirements of the power grid, LLM service users, and data center operators by jointly considering voltage constraints, latency limits, and throughput objectives, while relying only on readily available grid measurements and avoiding the need for detailed grid information.
+This paper demonstrates the potential of GPU-level control for distribution-level voltage regulation using real LLM inference data, proving the batch size is an effective control knob for grid support by datacenters.
+Specifically, we propose an OFO framework that balances the requirements of the power grid, LLM service users, and data center operators by jointly considering voltage constraints, latency limits, and throughput objectives, while relying only on readily available grid measurements and avoiding the need for detailed grid information.
 A limitation of this study is that data center power, latency, and throughput dynamics are generated from pre-measured traces and fitted performance models, which may not capture all sources of variability present in real GPU operation.
 Future work includes extending to a hardware-in-the-loop setting, where GPU performance metrics are measured in real time and fully integrated into the control loop, enabling end-to-end validation under realistic operating conditions.